Performance Comparison

 Pattern_BI Pattern (image) using bilinear interpolation (works the same way as nearest-neighbor when running FillRectA test).

-Library Issue Comment / Workarounds
+Library Comment

-Qt Aligned translations Qt always tries to align a translation matrix that has no scaling and skewing into pixels when a source style is Pattern_BI.
-Since this style explicitly tests non-aligned case a non-significant scaling part is added to the transformation matrix to bypass the hardcoded check in Qt.
+Qt Qt doesn't allow to specify extend modes for patterns.
+Qt always tries to align a pattern translation matrix that has no scaling, so since Pattern_BI style explicitly tests non-aligned case a non-significant scaling part is added to the transformation matrix to bypass the hardcoded check in Qt.
 The scaling part is very small and doesn't cause any visual difference, however, if there is a better way we would like to hear about it.
-This workaround is only required to test FillRectU with Pattern_BI style, because without this fix the test would be identical to Pattern_NN in Qt case, which would be incorrect.
+This workaround is only required to test FillRectU with Pattern_BI style.

 Conclusion